 Don't feel intimidated by any salon marketing plan templates you've seen already.

-A salon marketing plan can seem complex, but they all follow a similar outline and share key elements.
-Big-sounding words are often used to make big business sound ‘big’, nothing more.
-It’s the result that counts, not how well you write it.
+A hair salon strategic marketing plan can seem complex, but they all follow a similar outline and share key elements.
+Big-sounding words are often used to make big business sound 'big', nothing more.
+It's the result that counts, not how well you write it.

 As long as you and whoever else need to read it can, that's all that matters.